savonet/book/technology.md

 ### Normalization

-The next thing you want to do is to _normalize_ the sound, meaning that you want to have roughly the same audio intensity between tracks.
-If they come from different sources (such as two different albums by two different artists) this is generally not the case.
+The next thing you want to do is to _normalize_ the sound, meaning that you want to have roughly the same audio loudness between tracks.
+If they come from\RB{I think that loudness is more appropriate than intensity here different sources (such as two different albums by two different artists) this is generally not the case.

-A strategy to fix that is to use _automatic gain control_: the program can regularly measure the current audio intensity based, say, on the previous second of sound, and increase or decrease the volume depending on how it is with respect to a target volume.
+A strategy to fix that is to use _automatic gain control_: the program can regularly measure the current audio loudness based, say, on the previous second of sound, and increase or decrease the volume depending on how it is with respect to a target volume.
 This has the advantage of being easy to set up and providing an homogeneous sound.
 It is quite efficient when having voice over the